Forethought-Technologies/AutoChain/docs/agent.md

    layers of abstractions, `BaseAgent` and the actual agent implementation for example.
 However, this comes with a cost of not able to share as much code across agents.
 This is not very concerning to us because AutoChain aims to just enable quick experimentation.

+## Supported Agent Types
+We have added several different types of agent to showcase how to add new agents to AutoChain.

+### ConversationalAgent
+This is the a basic agent with a simple and fixed prompt to have nice conversation with user.
+It could also use tools if provided.
+While it does not use native OpenAI function calling, this agent showcases the interaction between memory and prompts.
+Also it supports using ChatGPT model before `0613`.

+### SupportAgent
+`SupportAgent` is an enhanced version of `ConversationalAgent` which has a policy in mind when having the conversation with user.
+It will try to follow the policy as much as possible and gracefully handoff when it is not sure.

+### OpenAIFunctionAgent
+At Jun 13, OpenAI released [function calling](https://platform.openai. com/docs/guides/gpt/chat-completions-api)
+, which is a new way for model to use tools natively with function message.
+`OpenAIFunctionAgent` supports native function calling when tools are provided.